gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 ❯ gradlew buildImage
 ```

-This task will take outputs of the tasks we created earlier, and create a local Docker image.
+This task will take outputs of the tasks we added earlier, and create a local Docker image.
 To verify that the image has been created, run the following Docker command:

 ```shell
 ❯ docker images